krontech/chronos-cli/src/pipeline/README.md

 | `"framerate"`     | `float`   | The target playback rate when in playback mode, or estimated frame rate when in record mode.
 | `"error"`         | `string`  | A description of the error (only present when generated in response to an error).
 | `"filename"`      | `string`  | The name of the file being saved (only present if `"filesave"` is `true`).

+get
+---
+This method takes as input an array of strings, naming the parameters to be retrieived from the pipeline and returns a hash map containing the current parameter values.

+set
+---
+This method takes as input a hash map with the parameter values to be configured on the video system.

 flush
 -----